MatthewReid854/reliability/docs/Recommended resources.rst

 -    `Minitab <https://www.minitab.com/en-us/>`_ - a great collection of statistical tools.
 A few reliability focussed tools included.
 -    `Reliasoft <https://www.reliasoft.com/products/reliability-analysis/weibull>`_ - the industry leader for reliability engineering software.
 -    `SAS JMP <https://www.jmp.com/en_us/software/predictive-analytics-software.html>`_ - lots of statistical tools for data modelling and visualization.
 A few purpose built reliability tools.
 Its utility for reliability engineering will depend on your application.
+SAS has also released the `SAS University Edition <https://www.sas.com/en_us/software/university-edition.html>`_ which is a free software package that runs in VirtualBox and offers a reduced set of tools compared to the paid package.
 -    `PTC Windchill <https://www.ptc.com/en/products/plm/capabilities/quality/>`_ - a powerful tool for risk and reliability.
 Similar to Reliasoft but it forms one part of the larger PTC suite of tools.
 -    `Isograph Reliability Workbench <https://www.isograph.com/software/reliability-workbench/>`_ - A collection of tools designed specifically for reliability engineering.
 -    `Item Software <https://www.itemsoft.com/reliability_prediction.html>`_ - A collection of tools for reliability engineering including FMECA, fault trees, reliability prediction, and many others.